Want to save money on interest charges and pay off debt faster? Read this guide to find out how a 0% balance transfer credit card can help.

 A. Balance transfer offers can provide you with a way to manage your existing debt and everyday expenses.
-If you have an existing credit card debt and want to pay less interest, then a balance transfer offer could be for you.
+If you have an existing credit card debt and want to pay less interest, then a 0 balance transfer offer could suit your needs.

 Q. Is it bad to transfer a credit card balance?

 A. Balance transfers generally provide positive value to cardholders, allowing them to repay their existing debt with less interest.
 The pitfalls of using balance transfers include not planning your repayments and applying for balance transfers successively.
 Applying for multiple balance transfers can look bad on your credit file and give negative signals to banks.